nico78/coverage-presentation/PITCHME.md

 Testing - don't do it much, dimly aware that something I should be doing. like flossing. and important to be thorough.

 +++

+---?image=assets/nullChecks.jpg

+Note:
+Some were hard - i couldn't make the thing null in some cases so lines weren't going to be executed.
+How was I supposed to mock the values returned from a static singleton? what about all this spring?
++++

+---?image=assets/mazePuzzle.jpg

+Note:

+Blindly trying to tip the ball of green down every path like puzzle IMAGE
++++

 ### current definitions
 forall